Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

 ### Reading the Whole File Line by Line

-Using a loop to iterate through each line:
+Using a loop to iterate through each line.

 **Code Example**
     ```jac linenums="1"